The Worldpacker's digital nomad packing list

 I personally prefer a thin, lightweight Turkish towel for their multipurpose versatility.
 Other digital nomads prefer small, quick-absorbing microfiber towels.

-2. Shampoo & conditioner tube
+2. Shampoo & conditioner tubes

 Purchase good quality tubes for your shampoo and conditioner, and fill up as you go.